Important Resources & Information

-- Drink too much or use drugs and then blame the alcohol and drugs for his behaviour?
+- Drink too much or use drugs and then blame the alcohol and drugs for their behaviour?

-- Threaten to hurt you or himself if you break up with him?
+- Threaten to hurt you or themselves if you break up with them?

 Teen dating abuse is not an argument every once in a while, or a bad mood after a bad day.